ucloud/uai-sdk/examples/tensorflow/inference/text-classification-ch/README.md

 ## Setup
 You should download the current directory into your work place.

-You should also follow https://github.com/ucloud/uai-sdk/tree/master/examples/tensorflow/train/text-classification-ch to train a text classification model (CNN/RNN) and download the cnews.vocab.txt.
+You should also follow https://github.com/ucloud/uai-sdk/tree/master/examples/tensorflow/train/text-classification-ch to train a text classification model (CNN/RNN) and download the cnews.vocab.txt, and put them under code dir.

 We put all these files into one directory: